 LIGHT & MOTION VYA PRO COMMUTER COMBO - $100

 I’m not afraid to admit it - I’m a commuter.
 I work at home, but I do as many errands as possible by bike and ride to the gym a couple times a week.
-I also do what I call “maintenance rides” where I get out on my road bike for a quick hour workout.
+I also do what I call “maintenance rides” where I get out on my road bike for a quick midday tuneup ride.
 Having a good set of lights to keep you visible even in daylight situations has become essential, especially during the darker winter days.
 It’s up to us to be as visible as possible.
 A set of lights like the Light & Motion Vya pro commuter combo make it easy to install and keep them running day after day.
 What we love most about this set is that they’re USB chargeable and they activate without a single button.
-They know whether it’s day or night and blink or shine steadily accordingly (blinky by day, steady by night) I really love the rear blinky and I wish the front light had a bit more power, just because it’s limited to a maximum 200 lumens, which is just enough to see by.
-It’s nice to have a bit more light when you need it.
+They know whether it’s day or night and blink or shine steadily accordingly (blinky by day, steady by night) I really love this set as daytime running lights.
+The front light is limited to a maximum 200 lumens, which is just enough to see by.
 Both install easily and you can cut the straps shorter if you know you don’t need all that strap length.

 JOE BLOW BOOSTER FLOOR PUMP - $120